The College of Arts & Sciences

-The College of Arts and Sciences is Trinity’s historic liberal arts women’s college.
-CAS is committed to equipping and empowering women with the the knowledge, skills, and confidence to be global leaders in the 21st century.
+Greetings!
+On behalf of the College of Arts and Sciences at Trinity Washington University, I am delighted to welcome you to our campus located in the nation’s capital.
+The College of Arts and Sciences is Trinity’s historic liberal arts women’s college and we are committed to equipping and empowering women with the knowledge, skills, and confidence to be global leaders in the 21st century.

 Trinity students can earn degrees in the following majors and other programs.
 Students will learn about many of these majors by taking a variety of courses in the General Education Curriculum.
 Academic Advisors and faculty are also eager to work with students to identify strengths and interests that can inform the major decision.

 For Trinity students, an active life outside of the classroom is an integral part of the college experience.
 Many choose to explore the varied cultural, historical, and community events that Washington, D.C., offers.
 There is also a wide range of on-campus activities that take place every day that involve all members of the Trinity Community, including athletic events, service opportunities, student organizations, and Trinity Traditions that honor students as they progress toward graduation.